soundpress/RulesOfNYC/docs/c26/index.rst

    1. Description of site boundaries.
 The City voluntary cleanup agreement shall contain a description of the site's boundaries.

-   2. The enrollee shall provide access to the site and all relevant information regarding activities at the site, including all environmental studies and testing, in accordance with section 24-903(f) of the administrative code of the city of New York.
+   2. The enrollee shall provide access to the site and all relevant information regarding activities at the site, including all environmental studies and testing, in accordance with § 24-903(f) of the administrative code of the city of New York.

    3. Enrollment fee.